-Mastercard trials biometric bankcard with embedded fingerprint reader
+MasterCard trials biometric bankcard with embedded fingerprint reader

 ZappRX gets $25 million from Chinese VC’s to expand into the U.S. drug prescription market

-Mastercard is trialling a Chip and PIN bankcard that includes an embedded fingerprint reader, introducing a biometric authentication layer for card payments — and taking a leaf out of the book of Apple Pay et al in the process.
+MasterCard is trialling a Chip and PIN bankcard that includes an embedded fingerprint reader, introducing a biometric authentication layer for card payments — and taking a leaf out of the book of Apple Pay et al in the process.
 The thinking here being: why pay by entering a four-digit PIN when you can stick your thumb on it?

 So far the biometric card has been trialled at two locations in South Africa, with additional trials planned over the next few months in Europe and Asia Pacific, according to a spokeswoman, and a full rollout expected later this year.